 2) Wag the Dog (1997) After being caught red-handed in a scandalous situation days before his reelection, the President of the United States decides to make up a conflict to divert attention from the press and media.
 One of his advisers contacts a Hollywood producer to create a smokescreen: a war in Albania that the president can heroically end before the television cameras.

 3) Thank You For Smoking (2005) Nick Naylor, a lobbyist and spokesperson for big tobacco companies, makes his living defending the rights of smokers and manufacturers, taking on those who wish to ban smoking.
 Nick begins a public relations offensive, spinning away the dangers of cigarettes on TV shows and hiring a Hollywood agent to promote smoking in movies.

-4) The Joneses (2009) An American model family moves to a new city, and soon becomes adored (and envied) by the entire neighborhood.
-It’s actually a marketing strategy to introduce a number of luxury goods in the neighborhood.
+4) The Joneses (2009) An American model family moves to a new city, and soon becomes adored (and envied) by the entire neighbourhood.
+It’s actually a marketing strategy to introduce a number of luxury goods in the neighbourhood.

 5) 99 Francs (2007) Octave works as a creative in a prestigious advertising agency in Paris.
 When he is tired of having to submit and argue his ideas to his clients, mediocre marketing managers, he decides to put all his eggs into one basket to get fired and receive a juicy retirement.

 6) The Ides of March (2011) A young idealist starts working as communications director for a promising Democrat party candidate running for election.
 During the campaign, he sees just how nasty things can get for those desperate to achieve political success.

 7) Smoking Room (2002) The Spanish branch of an American company is forced to ban smoking in its offices.
 Those who want to smoke during working hours must do so outside in the street.
 Ramirez, one of the employees, starts gathering signatures to use an unoccupied office as a smoking room.